remche/terraform-openstack-rke2/README.md

 ### Additional server config files
 Set the `additional_configs_path` variable to the directory containing your additional rke2 server configs. (see the [Audit Policy example](./examples/audit-policy/))

-If you need a template step for your manifests, you can use `additional_configs_gzb64`.
+If you need a template step for your config files, you can use `additional_configs_gzb64`.

 > [!WARNING]
 > Modifications made to manifests after cluster deployement wont have any effect.